 Free Entry - Entry Information

-Set in a landscape of open woodland and vine thickets, Cape Pallarenda Conservation Park protects a variety of animal and plant life.
-The park features the historic Quarantine Station—established in 1915, to quarantine passengers on incoming ships.
-During World War II the American and Australian armies used this area.
-Camps were set up on nearby beaches and the Quarantine Station was used as a hospital.
+Set in a scenic coastal location amongst open woodland and vine thickets, this park features an historic quarantine station, established in 1915.
+The station was initially used to quarantine passengers on incoming ships.
+During World War II the area was a strategic defence location.
+American and Australian armies set up camps on nearby beaches and used the Quarantine Station as a hospital.

 The toilets and historic quarantine display are wheelchair-accessible.

 How To Get There: